rshipp/webNUT/README.md

 ![Index](screenshots/ups_index.png "Index")

-Clicking on a UPS's name takes you to a details view the shows a quick status indicator, as well as the values of all variables set on the
+Clicking on a UPS's name takes you to a details view that shows a quick status indicator, as well as the values of all variables set on the
 device: